Fantasy with and without consistency

 The development of genre fantasy

 The Lord of the Rings (1954) started the era of mass production.
-At first glance, the contents were not new.
 Tolkien was undeniably imaginative and, like his predecessors, he reworked motifs from medieval myths.
 Some parts in his stories have the disjointed, freewheeling tone of a daydream, such as Tom Bombadil.
-Tolkien’s innnovation was his general care for unity.
+Tolkien’s most crucial innnovation, however, was his general care for unity.
 He famously feuded with C. S. Lewis over allegory and the integrity of the imagination.
 Whereas Lewis included Father Christmas (Santa Claus) in Narnia, Tolkien exported nothing so crass or culturally specific.
 Middle-Earth’s histories run deep enough for multiple volumes of lore beyond the novels, including whole languages.
 What happens in Middle-Earth seems to happen for reasons that are intrinsic to that world.
 In short, Tolkien worked methodically to build a story that worked on its own terms.
 This effort finally defined fantasy fiction for the later environment where I grew up.

 Tolkien’s hard work and visibility bred a taxonomy.
 Howard and Smith were retroactively classified as “sword and sorcery”, while “fantasy” without further qualification was increasingly reserved for authors like Robert Jordan who churned out seemingly endless volumes of material, extrapolating from prior events within their respective secondary worlds.
 These authors resembled their contemporaries in science fiction, the main difference being in their higher levels of narcissism rather than their lower levels of technology.
 With the genre firmly established, inferior authors like Terry Goodkind sold well in it.